prismatic-io/embedded-workflow-builder-docs/docs/connectors/smartsheet.md

 ---
 title: Smartsheet Connector
 sidebar_label: Smartsheet
-description: Interact with the Smartsheet API
+description: Manage sheets, rows, and workspaces in the Smartsheet platform
 ---

 ![Smartsheet](./assets/smartsheet.png#connector-icon)
-Interact with the Smartsheet API
+Manage sheets, rows, and workspaces in the Smartsheet platform

 ## Connections

-### Smartsheet API Key
+### API Key

 Authenticate requests to Smartsheet using an API Key